someonesdad1/plib/README.md

 # plib

+## Status

+I made this repository public on 7 Mar 2022.
+I'll slowly add to it over time and fix/maintain some of the stuff.
+My intent is that this stuff will remain here for a few years after I've died or when I turn its maintenance over to a friend who said he'd be the caretaker.
+By then any content of interest to others will probably have made its way out into the world.

+# Introduction
 This repository is a collection of python stuff I've written since 1998.
 Feel free to browse and use what suits your needs.
 There are quite a few files, use the tools (see below) to help understand what these files are